 The checklist is intended to provide a relatively straightforward approach to identifying those factors that can increase fire risk, focusing firstly, on things observable on the physical structure, and secondly on matters of building management.
 Management is a critical consideration even if construction and completion of any subsequent building works have been carried out to the highest standards.
 One aim of this checklist is to help residents assess whether the building is being properly managed.

 You can complete the checklist on your laptop, phone or mobile device, alternatively, if you would like to print out the checklist, please select the document version below.
 (This version contains further information with images and guidance.)
-If you have any questions, please get in touch with us via our contact page.
+If you have any questions, please get in touch.

 We would also welcome your comments about whether the questions are easy to understand and complete, or any suggestions about improvements.
 We want to make it as useful and user friendly as possible, so any feedback is helpful.